Arizona Constitution and Arizona's Political History.

 Look at healthcare policy.
 In Arizona, people have used direct voting to change healthcare laws.
 This shows direct democracy in action.
 On the other hand, healthcare is very complex at the national level, and it works better with a system that involves representatives making decisions.

-In summary, the current system, in which the US Constitution focuses on protecting freedoms and the Arizona Constitution emphasizes direct democracy, seems to effectively balance individual rights with local needs.
+In summary, the current system, in which the US Constitution focuses on protecting freedoms and the Arizona Constitution emphasizes direct democracy, seems to balance individual rights with local needs effectively.

 Background (500L) Appropriate for 3rd Grade